 This page contains:

-Q: I currently use a MyECC Team Site, but I’ve heard Canvas can be helpful.
+Q: I used to have a MyECC Team Site.
+I’ve heard Canvas can be a great replacement for a Team Site.
 What can you tell me about it?

 A: Canvas is a very robust LMS (Learning Management System) and lets you do much more than you could with a Team Site.
 You can:

-A: No, this current semester (Spring 2018) is the last semester Etudes will be available at ECC.
+A: No, Spring 2018 was the last semester Etudes was available at ECC.

 Q: I just want a Canvas shell to support my on-campus face-to-face (f2f) classes, as a place to keep my syllabus, post handouts, etc. Do I need to become Canvas Certified?

 A: No. As a faculty member, you will automatically receive a Canvas shell for every class you teach.
 Shell arrival lead-time (i.e., when the shells 'appear' in your account before the semester begins) can vary.
 You do not need to be trained in Canvas before you use these shells, but it is highly encouraged.

 Q: I want to use Canvas to teach online/hybrid.
 Do I need to become Canvas Certified?

 A: Yes and no: The Academic Senate used to require a separate certification in the college's LMS (now Canvas) as well as certification in online teaching pedagogy, for faculty who wanted to teach online/hybrid.
 It was a 2-step process.
 Recently, the Academic Senate voted for a single 'one-stop-shop' certification course.
 This single certification course will teach both Canvas and online teaching pedagogy.